No time to read? From ebooks to audiobooks, I’ve listed a few ways to fit more reading into your every day life!

 Obviously you need to complete the first task before you can take advantage of this one.
 Did you know there are tons of free electronic books out there?
 And not just the crappy ones that no one has ever heard of.

-With an Amazon Prime membership, you have access to thousands of books in the Kindle Owners’ Lending Library.
+With an Amazon Prime membership, you have access to so many books and the Prime Reading program.
 I’ve been a Kindle owner and Amazon Prime member for years and just found out about this last week when I was checking out a page turner that a friend recommended.
-I logged in and saw I could “borrow” it for free!
-You can do this once per month and keep the e-book for up to 30 days.
+You get unlimited access to a rotating catalog of ebooks and audiobooks, 1 free pre-release book ebook from editors’ picks, and access to magazines and comic books.

 And if that doesn’t work for you, many libraries have e-book lending programs.
-I hear the good books are usually on a waitlist but my friends consistently do this.
-I haven’t figured it out yet but then again, I haven’t tried.
+The good books are usually on a waitlist but my friends consistently do this and I occasionally do this.
+My library uses OverDrive, Hoopla, and Libby apps but check with your local library to find out what to use.

 This way, if you don’t end up reading what you started, you don’t have wasted money and space being taken up by books that would otherwise collect dust.